Mysticism: Jewish mysticism

 In the common era, Judaism has had two main kinds of mysticism: Merkabah mysticism and Kabbalah.
 The former predated the latter, and was focused on visions, particularly those mentioned in the Book of Ezekiel.
 It gets its name from the Hebrew word meaning "chariot", a reference to Ezekiel's vision of a fiery chariot composed of heavenly beings.

 Kabbalah is a set of esoteric teachings meant to explain the relationship between an unchanging, eternal and mysterious Ein Sof (no end) and the mortal and finite universe (his creation).
 Inside Judaism, it forms the foundations of mystical religious interpretation.

 Kabbalah originally developed entirely within the realm of Jewish thought.
 Kabbalists often use classical Jewish sources to explain and demonstrate its esoteric teachings.
 These teachings are thus held by followers in Judaism to define the inner meaning of both the Hebrew Bible and traditional Rabbinic literature, their formerly concealed transmitted dimension, as well as to explain the significance of Jewish religious observances.

 Kabbalah emerged, after earlier forms of Jewish mysticism, in 12th to 13th century Southern France and Spain, becoming reinterpreted in the Jewish mystical renaissance of 16th-century Ottoman Palestine.
 It was popularised in the form of Hasidic Judaism from the 18th century forward.
 20th-century interest in Kabbalah has inspired cross-denominational Jewish renewal and contributed to wider non-Jewish contemporary spirituality, as well as engaging its flourishing emergence and historical re-emphasis through newly established academic investigation.

+Regarding Jewish mysticism there are many "Segulot".
+"Segulot" are spiritual powers that have the ability to influence reality in our world.
+However, the "Segulot" do not necessarily "must" work.
+When there is some trouble, the main thing is to rummage through our actions to know what transgressions brought us the trouble, "and teshuvah, tefillah and tzedakah (In English they are repentance, prayer and charity) pass the evil of the decree".
+But if you already do teshuvah, and pray with all your heart, and give tzedakah, especially to support the scholars, then surely it is good and right to also add the power of "Segulot" to give, so to speak, an additional "push" to each one to reach the salvation he needs.